DennerBismarck/caos-doom/README.md

 3. MIPS 32 bits single-cycle
 4. MIPS 32 bits multi-cycle with pipelining

-Note that the second project has many stages of hazard detection and optimization implementations, we ought to develop those as well.
+Note that the fourth project has many stages of hazard detection and optimization implementations, we ought to develop those as well.

 References: